nonplayer/hammercrawl/hc_complete_rules.md

 * The party catches the room's encounter(s) by surprise.
 * The room contains an environmental feature that favors or protects the Party.
 * The room will function as a Safe Haven once cleared of encounters.
+* The room is guaranteed to have some random treasure, regardless of monsters or challenges present.
 * One of the treasures they find is guaranteed to be Magical.
 * ...or any from the Falcons list above.